How To Select & Design Retail Lighting in 6 Steps

 Once your plan is set, it is important to review it and make sure that it is up to code and your planned light sources will cover your space.
 To do this, you will want to review the standards set forth by the Americans with Disabilities Act (ADA) and International Energy Conservation Code (IECC) and your estimated light coverage based on your lumen count.

-Here, we will look at ADA and IECC codes and review how to calculate your lumens and light coverage.
+Here, we will review how to calculate your lumens and light coverage as well as take a look at ADA and IECC codes.

 Light Coverage